 "You were not qualified to make such a decision."

-P—'s eyes glistened wetly as he spoke and it seemed to me that he was speaking as much for his own benefit as for mine.
-Despite my disbelief, I felt pity for him, for it was obvious that the man was close to some kind of breakdown.
+P's eyes glistened wetly as he spoke, and it seemed to me he was speaking as much for his own benefit as for mine.
+Despite my disbelief, I felt pity for him, for it was obvious the man was close to some kind of breakdown.
 This did not surprise me, for I remembered well his fondness for alcohol, despite his intolerance to it.
 And there remained the question as to his own use of opiates.

 "Why did you not persist in this course?"

 Hearing him speak thus, I could not help but recall the awful pleading tone in Valdemar's voice when he had spoken to me immediately before I was assaulted.
-But it was P—'s next words that caused me to feel the clutch of ice-cold fingers on my spine: "I believe that what Valdemar saw in his mesmerised state, was a glimpse of Hell."
+But it was P's next words that caused me to feel the clutch of ice-cold fingers on my spine: "I believe what Valdemar saw in his mesmerized state, was a glimpse of Hell."

-I felt the first stirrings of an old, familiar dread and in an effort to counter it I told myself that this was no more than superstitious speculation, the result of delirium on P—'s part.
+I felt the first stirrings of an old, familiar dread, and in an effort to counter it I told myself this was no more than superstitious speculation, the result of delirium on P's part.
 "How can you expect me to—" I began, but he cut me off.

 "Believe!" he said.
 "You must.
 For all our sakes.
 Please, Theodore, let me finish."
 The intensity of his voice and the gaze which he now turned upon me kept me silent.

 He forced himself to stand and placed a hand on my shoulder.
-"I do not ask you for absolution, Theodore - it is not yours to give.
-All I would seek is your belief that although my actions led to Valdemar's death, I never wished that awful fate on him.
+"I do not ask you for absolution, Theodore—it is not yours to give.
+All I would seek is your belief that although my actions led to Valdemar's death, I never wished such an awful fate on him.
 As regards my publishing the tale, in writing it, I was attempting to exorcise those demons which have haunted me since his death.
 That I have failed to do so should not concern you.
-Let us agree that it is no more than I deserve."
+Let us agree it is no more than I deserve."